 Then I told her I want to ban some things from breastfeeding.
 Guilt was one of them.
 It’s just not a productive emotion.
 It takes too much energy.

 A mom who works at breastfeeding should never feel guilty about it.

 I counsel moms not to try to breastfeed.
 Does that surprise you?
 Stay with me.

-I don’t want any mom to try, I want her to plan to breastfeed.
-There a very important distinction.
+I don’t want any mom to try to breastfeed.
+I want her to plan to breastfeed.
+There is an important difference between the two.

-When you try to do something, you either succeed or you fail.
+When you try to do something you either succeed or fail.

-I advise moms to plan to breastfeed.
+I encourage moms to plan to breastfeed.
 Plans can change.
 They can be adjusted.
 Plans are flexible.

 Back to the guilt thing.
 I think most moms make the best decisions they can with the information they are given at the time.